The Magician's Horse: Philippines

 Folklorist Dean Fansler stated that a similar tale named Juan Tiñoso is "one of the most widely-known stories in the Islands".
 One popular version was a Pampangan metrical romance titled Story of the Life of King Don Octavio and Queen Teodora, together with that of their son Don Fernando, in the Kingdom of Spain, Don Octavio or Pugut Negru.
 In this story, the queen of Spain is barren, and only the pau-fruit can cure her infertility, but a giant holds the fruit in his orchard.
 The king of Spain looks the fruit and meets the giant, who agrees to let the king have the fruit in exchange for him being the prince's godfather.
 After the boy is born, the giant comes and takes the child with him and gives to an old woman to raise the baby.
 Years later, when the boy has grown up to a youth, the old woman warns that the giant is a cannibal, and urges him to escape with a horse.
 He mounts a horse and takes the old woman with him, and flees from the giant.
 At a distance, the old woman gives the youth a whip and vanishes, for she was the Virgin Mary.
 The youth, Prince Fernando, wanders with the whip, finds a Black man's corpse and flays his skin to wear it, under the guise of "Pugut-Negru" ("disguised Negro"), and finds work as a shepherd to the king of Albania.
-He has further adventures: first, he cures the blind king of Albania with some herbs and marries his youngest daughter; then quests for a cure for the queen - lion's milk, which he gives to his future brothers-in-law in exchanging for branding their backs with his name; and finally joins in the war as a mysterious knight to protect the kingdom, is injured and his wife, the third and youngest princess of Albania, bandages his injury without knowing of his true identity.
+He has further adventures: first, he cures the blind king of Albania with some herbs and marries his youngest daughter; then quests for a cure for the queen - lion's milk, which he gives to his future brothers-in-law in exchange for branding their backs with his name; and finally joins in the war as a mysterious knight to protect the kingdom, is injured and his wife, the third and youngest princess of Albania, bandages his injury without knowing of his true identity.
 At last, the princess enters Pugut-Negru's hut and finds her husband there, realizing the shepherd and the knight at the war are one and the same.